HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Conclusion

 \section{Conclusion}

 In this work, we propose a novel Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate (HCP-MAD).
 HCP-MAD first checks rapid consensus for early stopping, then conducts a heterogeneous pair-agent debate with an adaptive stopping criterion, and escalates only complex tasks to collective voting with independent and reviewer agents.
-Experiments across benchmarks show higher accuracy with substantially lower token costs.
-Heterogeneous debates can resolve many queries, but complex problems may need more diverse agents.
-Thus, finding ways to optimize topological dynamics to increase the number of debating agents without significantly raising token consumption will be our future work.
+Experiments across benchmarks show higher accuracy with lower token costs.